mitsuba-renderer/drjit/docs/cflow.rst

        )
        return j

+The function :py:func:`dr.while_loop() <drjit.while_loop>` *generalizes* the
+built-in Python ``while`` loop: when the condition is a Python ``bool``, it doesn't do anything special and just reproduces the normal behavior.
+When the loop condition is an array, it runs the loop *separately for each element*, potentially for different numbers of iterations.

-In the same manner, ``if`` statements will be turned into calls to :py:func:`dr.if_stmt() <drjit.if_stmt>`.
+In the same manner, ``if`` statements will be turned into calls to :py:func:`dr.if_stmt() <drjit.if_stmt>` that serves the same purpose for conditionals.

 The main feature of :py:func:`@dr.syntax <drjit.syntax>` is to free users from having to perform this transformation themselves.

-The functions :py:func:`dr.while_loop() <drjit.while_loop>` and
-:py:func:`dr.if_stmt() <drjit.if_stmt>` *generalize* their Python counterparts:
-when the condition is a Python ``bool``, they don't do anything special and just reproduce the normal behavior.
-When the condition is an array, the conditional or loop is applied separately per element of the array.

 Symbolic mode
 -------------

-Tracing control flow has certain limitations.
-Let's make a small change to illustrate one of them.
+The default way in which Dr.Jit handles control flow is called *symbolic mode*, which has certain limitations.
+Let's make a small change to the code from before to illustrate one of them.

 .. code-block:: python
    :emphasize-lines: 6